Continual Semi-Supervised Learning through Contrastive Interpolation Consistency: Experiments

 \subsection{Experimental Results}

-Tab.~\ref{tab:resssti} and Fig.~\ref{fig:plots} report the average accuracy across all tasks obtained in the WSCL setting.
-As can be seen, the latter proves to be a challenging scenario, whose difficulty unsurprisingly increases when lower amounts of labels are provided to the learner.
-Experiments were conducted on a desktop computer equipped with an NVIDIA RTX 2080Ti GPU.

-\textbf{Regularization Methods}.
-Regularization-based CL methods have been highlighted as generally weak in the Class-IL scenario~\cite{farquhar2018towards}.
-This is in line with our empirical observations, as LwF, oEWC and SI underperform across all datasets.
-Indeed, these methods rarely outperform our lower bound (SGD), indicating that they are not effective outside of the Task-IL and Domain-IL settings.
-We validate this by conducting an experiment on WSCL in the Task-IL setting in Appendix~\ref{app:task}.

-\textbf{Rehearsal Methods}.
-Rehearsal methods overall show an expected decrease in performance as supervision diminishes.
+As revealed by the results in Tab.~\ref{tab:resssti}, CSSL proves to be a challenging scenario.
+Unsurprisingly, its difficulty increases when fewer labels are provided to the learner. \minispace \textbf{Regularization methods} are generally regarded as weak in the Class-IL scenario~\cite{farquhar2018towards,aljundi2019gradient}.
+This conforms with our empirical observations, as LwF, oEWC and SI underperform across all datasets.
+Indeed, these methods rarely outperform our lower bound (Fine Tuning), indicating that they are not effective outside of Task-IL and Domain-IL.
+This becomes especially evident in the low-label regime. \minispace \textbf{Rehearsal methods} overall show an expected decrease in performance as supervision diminishes.
 This is especially severe for DER and iCaRL, as their accuracy drops on average by more than $70\%$ between $100\%$ and $0.8\%$ labels.
 As the model underfits the task when less supervision is provided, it produces less reliable targets that cannot be successfully used for replay by these methods.
-On the contrary, ER is able to replay information successfully as it exploits hard targets; thus, it keeps learning effective even if it initially underfits the task.
+In contrast, ER is able to replay information successfully as it exploits hard targets; thus, it learns effectively even after initially underfitting the task.
 Indeed, its accuracy with $5\%$ labels and buffer $5120$ is always higher than its fully-supervised accuracy with a smaller buffer.
-Remarkably, knowledge-distillation based approaches, which are widespread and successful in CL, encounter a major hindrance in the lack of supervision; instead, this is not true for plain ER, which is able to overcome the lack of supervision when provided with a big enough reservoir.
+While ER is able to overcome the lack of labels when paired with an appropriate buffer, knowledge-distillation based approaches remarkably encounter a major hindrance in this setting.

 We attribute the failure of iCaRL on SVHN to the low complexity of the backbone network.
 Indeed, a shallow backbone provides for a latent space that is less suitable for its nearest-mean-of-exemplars classifier.
 Conversely, this method proves quite effective even with a reduced memory buffer on CIFAR-100.
-As the latter features a high number of classes, iCaRL ensures that all are fairly represented even in a small memory buffer thanks to \textit{herding sampling}.
+In this benchmark, the \textit{herding sampling} of iCaRL ensures that all classes are fairly represented even in a small memory buffer.